The Sphinx

 Of day and night, death and bloom.

-In every moment I am there,
+In every facet I am there,

 In every breath, in every prayer.